hpfast/webmapping_for_beginners_wiki/D3-step-1.md

     .attr("height", h);
 </script>
 ```

-2. Some JavaScript explanation:
+> Some JavaScript explanation:
+>

-*The double slashes `//` mark a Single line comment.
-Any text between `//` and the end of the line will be ignored by JavaScript (will not be executed).
-JavaScript comments can be used to explain JavaScript code, and to make it more readable.*
+> *The double slashes `//` mark a Single line comment.
+Any text between `//` and the end of the line will be ignored by JavaScript (will not be executed). > JavaScript comments can be used to explain JavaScript code, and to make it more readable.*
+>

-*The `;` at the end of every statement tells the computer that the statement has ended.*
+> *The `;` at the end of every statement tells the computer that the statement has ended.*
+>

-`var` *stands for variable.
+> `var` *stands for variable.
 Variables store data so that they can be used later on in the program.

-3. What did you do?
+What did you do?

-* First you created to variables with the width and height of your map (named w and h) for your browser screen(in pixels)
+:information_source: First you created to variables with the width and height of your map (named w and h) for your browser screen(in pixels)

 ``` js
 //Width and height